skovranek/buftermio/README.md

 I made this to be as simple and straight forward as possible.
 No configuration except the optional prompt like a shell would have.
 ## How
 Inspired by and based on the bytes package [Buffer](https://pkg.go.dev/bytes#Buffer) struct.
-Buftermio isn't a goroutine, but uses a for-loop with bufio.Scanner.Scan() on os.Stdin while getting input.
+Buftermio uses a for-loop with bufio.Scanner.Scan() on os.Stdin while getting input.
 ## Download/Install
-Run:
+Run
 ```
 go get github.com/skovranek/buftermio
 ```